jquast/telnetlib3/DESIGN.rst

 -- just accept a future, and on each state change, call an internal function that checks for equality for the parameters given, and when true, set .done()

+after some thought, we should hardcode common ones, such as await negotiate_kludge() -> bool, wait_for_naws() -> bool, and, maybe a common wait_for_slc() that just returns some description of the state change that has occurred with maybe values

 BaseTelnetProtocol
 ------------------